wg-osr/walkerga.github.io/class/sp_sandcursed.md

 <details markdown="1">
 <summary>Design Notes</summary>
-*This was thought as a monster class for the [Desert Giant](/monsters/giant-desert).
+*This was thought of as a monster class for the [Desert Giant](/monsters/giant-desert).
 I loved the idea of the inevitable death by petrification, so I designed this class to be about survival but at a permanent cost.
 It's between the inventory management of my "fat classes" ([Ogre](/class/fighter/ogre) and [Pigfolk](/class/specialist/pigfolk)) and my other "doomed" class the [mutant](/fighter/mutant).
 The last template might look simple, but any sand-cursed character that survived that long will probably need this huge boost in survivability. — SaltyGoo*
 </details>

 <ins>Starting Equipment</ins><br>